zwettemaan/CEPSparker/ReadMe.md

 In order to help you with that, there is a script called `setupLocalLinks`

-There is a Mac version in the _Mac_ folder and a Windows version in the _Win_ folder
+There is a Mac version in the _Mac_ folder and a Windows version in the _Windows_ folder

 The Mac version is called `setupLocalLinks.command`.
 The Windows version is